-Calvin offers majors and minors in both French and French education.
-The French department offers a wide range of courses that combine the study of French and francophone culture, literature and linguistics—all taught from a Christian perspective.
+Our department offers majors and minors in both French and French education.
+We offer a wide range of courses that combine the study of French and francophone culture, literature and linguistics–all taught from a Christian perspective.

 Countries around the world that speak French

 French is one of the six official languages of the United Nations

 270 million people can communicate in French worldwide